dimilidi/restaurant-management-system/README.md

 ## 5. Features

 **Public part**
-- View bestseller product with details
+- View bestseller products with details
 - Sign up, login, password reset
 - Page translation
 - Use the app in desktop and mobile version